Blog

 Example: At Augment, reps manage key stakeholders for a given targeted account (CTO, Head of Data Engineering, VP engineering) while every end-user (software engineers) are engaged automatically via campaigns run by the growth team.
 We can see similar setups at Pigment, known for the sophistication of their GTM.

-If a rep wants to act on their own, they're back to medieval ages: fully manual processes, no email or phone validation, missing data and manual entry into an outreach tool (often bypassing the CRM), creating inconsistent records hygiene or data siloes.
+If a rep wants to act on their own, they’re back to fully manual execution: no email or phone validation, missing data, and manual entry into an outreach tool (often bypassing the CRM), creating inconsistent records hygiene or data siloes.

 If they don’t go manual, they wait, for lists, for stakeholder mapping, for CRM fixes, before they can move.